 “We commit all our strength to inculturate the Gospel, that is to say, to prolong the Incarnation to all men, in the whole of man, and in all the manifestations of man” (Const., 5).

-We call our mission, the “evangelization of the culture.”
-Our evangelization takes many forms.
+Our mission is the “evangelization of the culture.”
+This evangelization takes many forms.
 For example our sisters: